Client-Engineering-Indonesia/watsonx-incubation-2024-May/Lab 4: Building building QnA with watsonx.ai and carbon with retrieval augmented generation with milvus/README.md

-# Building  Apps with watsonx.ai and Streamlit
+# Building  Apps with watsonx.ai and Carbon
 So I'm guessing you've been hearing a bit about watsonx.
 Well...now you can build your very own app with it 🙌 (I know...crazy right?!).
 In this tutorial you'll learn how to build your own LLM powered Streamlit with the Watson Machine Learning library.

 # Startup 🚀